arneesh/athro/README.md

 #### Decimal Handler
 ```
-Pass a decimal/floating point number and decimal places upto which you want to round it to"
+Pass a decimal/floating point number and decimal places upto which you want to round it to

 import { handleDecimal } from 'athro';
 ```